xnor-gate/shibboleth_bot/README.md

 You try to find your team by giving clues about your word.
 The idea is to convince teammates that you share the same word, while being vague or tricky enough that the opposing team won't figure out your word.
 Cluing is freeform, and there aren't any turns.
 You can say whatever you want in your clues at any time.
 The only rule is your clues have to be public to everyone.
 You can assume anything said during a round is a clue, unless it's marked as "not a clue" ("nac").

 A list of 14 or so random words including both secret words is publicly displayed.
 Scanning through it can help you look for words that the other team might be cluing.
-If you find one that seems to match, you might then give clues pretending this is your secret word to test this theory and try to infiltrate their team.
+If you find one that seems to match, you might then give clues pretending this is your secret word to test this theory and try to infiltrate their team ("fishing").

 ### Veto phase